 Recruitment Tech 101: What is a Resume Database?

 Welcome to Recruitment Tech 101.
-This series will capture some frequently asked questions about recruitment technology and its benefits for firms.
+This series will capture some frequently asked questions about recruitment technology and its benefits for agencies.
 Next up: what is a resume database?

 One of the essential items to the recruitment process is the resume – whether you’re the job seeker submitting and sending your resume to prospective employers or you’re the recruiter or manager sourcing or reviewing resumes for an open position.
 The resume is often the first step in the recruitment process, and as such, the methods used to submit and store resumes are vital.